-Here are ways to make nature a part of your grandchildren’s lives:
+Make nature a cherished part of your grandchildren’s lives:

-You don’t need to be an ecologist, identifying every species you see.
-Walk with your grandchildren.
+- Walk the Natural World.
 Point out plants and animals that catch your attention, and let your grandchildren do the same.
 Make your walk about enjoying each other’s company, not about how many plants and animals you can name.

-There were so many places off-limits to us recently—other people’s homes, restaurants, arenas, museums, theaters.
+- Nature Is In.
+So many places were off-limits to us during the pandemic—other people’s homes, restaurants, arenas, museums, theaters.
 The outdoors was there to welcome us—and still is—providing an escape from isolation and stress.

 Gardening with Children

 There is something magical about planting a garden and watching it grow.
-Place a small seed in the ground, water it, and within days, a small shoot emerges from the earth.
-Soon it is a growing plant, and in a few months you are sharing peas, beans, or tomatoes with your family.
+Place a small seed in the ground, water it, and within days, a tiny shoot emerges from the earth.
+Soon it is a growing plant, and in a few months you can share peas, beans, or tomatoes with others.

-When you garden with children you share the miracle of Creation.
-But, unless plants are watered and gardens weeded, the foliage will not thrive.
-Gardening helps children learn responsibility.
-Harvesting gives them a sense of confidence and pride in achieving their goal—and wins them the acclaim of family members as they share the fruits of their hands.
+When you garden with children you experience the miracle of Creation.
+Gardening helps children learn responsibility and gain confidence.
+Gardens must be watered and gardens weeded for the plants to thrive.
+Harvesting gives children a sense of confidence and pride in achieving their goal—and wins them the acclaim of family members as they share the fruits of their hands.
 Best of all, they (and you) get to play with dirt!